open-component-model/ocm-spec/doc/01-model/02-elements.md

 ```

 ### Access Types

 Access methods are used to access the content of artifacts of a component version.
-The type of the methods defines how to access the artifact and the access specification
-provides the required attributes to identify the blob and its location.
+The type of the methods defines how to access the artifact and the access specification provides the required attributes to identify the blob and its location.

-The following access types are defined:
+The following access types are defined in core model.
+This list can be extended by custom access methods or by later extensions of the specification:

 ---
 #### gitHub